 In TRADITION’s Summer 2020 issue we deviated from our normal habit and published a review of a work of fiction – Yaakov Z. Mayer’s new Hebrew novel, Nehemiah (Yediot Sefarim), reviewed for us by Dr. Shlomo Tikochinski (read it here).

 Mayer is a writer in the Israeli popular press, an academic, and a novelist.
-In his academic work he focusses on the printing of the Talmud, the history of Hebrew publishing.
+In his academic work he focuses on the printing of the Talmud, the history of Hebrew publishing.
 He is, as he calls himself, a “Historian of the Book” as a physical and cultural object in Jewish life.

-In this episode Mayer chats with our editor, Jeffrey Saks, about the intersection of his academic, literary, and Torah study interests, and the production of this work; how those of us interested in those three realms can benefit from historical fiction; trends in 21st century Jewish learning and spirituality which are reflected in this novel about the 17th century; and the state of contemporary Israeli culture’s interactions with Jewish texts and language.
+In this episode, Mayer chats with our editor, Jeffrey Saks, about the intersection of his academic, literary, and Torah study interests, and the production of this work; how those of us interested in those three realms can benefit from historical fiction; trends in 21st-century Jewish learning and spirituality which are reflected in this novel about the 17th century; and the state of contemporary Israeli culture’s interactions with Jewish texts and language.

 Click here to watch the Zoom video recording of this session.
 (Apologies for the sound quality – the current lockdown prevented us from meeting in the TRADITION Recording Studio.)

 [Published on October 6, 2020]